-Many of the clients I meet understand the importance of this but I’ve come across some common misconceptions and misguided approaches in doing so and share those here:
+Many of the clients I meet understand the importance of this but misconceptions and misguided approaches are all too common.
+Here are the top mistakes and what you can do instead to prevent problems:

 - Taking stuff away from their pup to show that they can.
 Let’s say you love ice cream.
 Now if every time you are enjoying your favourite flavour I come and take it away from you, you are probably going to start to feel a little anxious whenever you see me approach you and your cone.
 You might start trying to avoid me but if I persist you will be forced to speak up and if I still persist you might even get physical.
 Your pup is the same.
 Teach him to look forward to your approach.
 It’s easy to do – approach him while he is eating and drop tasty tidbits into his dish before walking away.
 Offer him something yummy while you take his ball then return the item to him when he’s done chewing.
 Many pups just learn to spit things out in anticipation at the mere sight of a human approaching.

 - Using kibble as rewards.
 Don’t let his fondness for toilet-bowl-water fool you into thinking he doesn’t have any tastebuds!
 Make sure what you’re offering Rover is better than kibble.
+Just because they eat it, doesn’t mean they will work hard for it or give up a prized possession for it.
 Try cheese, hot dogs, liver snaps, dried herring, chicken breast.
-Find out what makes your pup go coo-coo for cocoa puffs.
+Find out what your pup finds delicious.
 Even the most undiscerning labs I know have clear preferences.

 - Punishing Rover for not sharing with other dogs.
 Even if your dog is happy to share with humans, he may not be keen on sharing with other dogs.
 It’s perfectly OK for Rover to give another dog a ‘Get-Your-Own-Bone’ growl.
 It is not OK however, for Rover to continue to bully a dog who has already backed down.
 Learn what is acceptable communication between dogs and when intervention is warranted.